-Projects will focus on District residents who use tobacco, with priority placed on residents disproportionately affected by the burden of tobacco (low income, low educational attainment, African American, identifying as LGBTQ, living in Wards 5, 7 and 8, and women of reproductive age).
+Projects will focus on District residents who use tobacco, with priority placed on residents disproportionately affected by the burden of tobacco: residents with low income and low educational attainment, African American/black residents, adults identifying as LGBTQ, residents living in Wards 7 and 8, and women of reproductive age).
+These populations experience higher rates of tobacco use often driven by deceptive marketing practices and are less likely to be successful in a quit attempt.
+These populations are also vulnerable to the harmful effects of tobacco use and secondhand smoke such as cardiovascular disease, cancer, COPD, diabetes, and preterm and/or low-weight births.